 So what does this have to do with online and mobile lead generation?
 Well… Everything…

-It’s one thing to get tons of visitors to your website, mobile application, or landing page but it’s another to turn those visitors into sales.
+It’s one thing to get tons of visitors to your website, mobile application, or designed landing page but it’s another to turn those visitors into sales.

 “The guy doesn’t walk on the lot unless he wants to buy,” is what Blake says in the clip above.
 If people are hitting your page, then they’re interested in something you’re offering.